Product Overview

 |

-nutrition (PN) computational engine was at Lucile Packard
+nutrition (PN) computational engine has been used at Lucile Packard

-(A.S.P.E.N.) published PN guidelines, many of which were
+published PN guidelines, many of which were adopted from

-adopted from the pioneering work from LPCH and the
+the pioneering work at LPCH and the Infusion Studio design

 protocol management.